 …as I listen to Hooverphonic.

 However, the message was not benign.
 Not even close.
-Hooverphonic has a special meaning for Teresa, one that is far from benign.
+Hooverphonic has a special meaning for Teresa.
 Hooverphonic is sex music.
 Teresa likes to play it when she fucks.

 I invited her home.